thanhtvt/uetasr/README.md

 - Single and Multi-GPUs training and inference with TensorFlow 2 Data-Parallel or Distributed Data-Parallel.

 - A transparent and entirely customizable data input and output pipeline, enabling users to customize the I/O pipelines.

+- Logging and visualization with [WandB](https://wandb.ai) and [TensorBoard](https://www.tensorflow.org/tensorboard).

+- Error analysis tools to help users debug their models.

 ### Supported Models